ph4r05/devblog/_posts/2017-12-16-laravel-queueing-benchmark.markdown

 The overall test produces average jobs per second.

+Note the Database queue driver has been slightly modified to overcome the current limitation of running one job multiple times.
+The original implementation fails to delete some of the finished job from the database under high load.
+More on this problem in the next blog post.

 ## Results

 The box plot below is a box chart visualizing the statistical distribution of the jobs per second in 10 runs for each configuration.

 [![Benchmark results](/static/queue01/benchmark_base.png)](/static/queue01/benchmark_base.png)